-In 2024, the Government decided to include Nederwiek Site III, Doordewind Site I and Hollandse Kust (west) Site III in the current Roadmap.
-Doordewind Site II (2 GW) has been moved to a later development phase for offshore wind, for which the Government will designate new wind farm zones within the ongoing Partial Revision of the North Sea Programme 2022-2027.
-Prepatory activities for Doordewind Site II, such as surveys which can run concurrently with those for DoordeWind Site I, are being continued due to efficiency in the implementation.
-Ten Noorden van de Waddeneilanden has been designated as a preferred location for offshore hydrogen production demonstration project 2.
-15
+In 2024, the Government decided to include Nederwiek Site III, Doordewind Site I and Hollandse Kust (west) Site III in the current Roadmap.14 Prepatory activities for Doordewind Site II, such as surveys which can run concurrently with those for DoordeWind Site I, are being continued due to efficiency in the implementation.
+Ten Noorden van de Waddeneilanden has been designated as a preferred location for offshore hydrogen production demonstration project 2.14

-Research for Site VIII (0.7 GW) in the southern part of the Hollandse Kust (west) Wind Farm Zone is ongoing via the Investigation of Offshore Wind Energy Landfall Options 2031-2040 programme (Verkenning Aanlanding Windenergie Op Zee 2031-2040, VAWOZ 2031-2040).
-Landing energy requires sufficient connection capacity in the North Sea Canal Area, which is related to, among other things, the sustainability plans of Tata Steel.
+Research for Site VIII (0.7 GW) in the southern part of the Hollandse Kust (west) Wind Farm Zone is ongoing via the Investigation of Offshore Wind Energy Landfall Options 2031-2040 programme (Verkenning Aanlanding Windenergie Op Zee 2031-2040, VAWOZ 2031-2040).15 Landing energy requires sufficient connection capacity in the North Sea Canal Area, which is related to, among other things, the sustainability plans of Tata Steel.
 The Government is expected to decide on the final planning for the VAWOZ programme in 2026.